How often should you weigh yourself when trying to lose weight is a question often asked of dieticians and nutritionists.

-An extensive survey of dieters revealed that many who hopped on the bathroom scale daily consider this to be a key factor in their weight loss.
+An extensive survey of dieters revealed that many who hopped on a weighing scale daily consider this to be a key factor in their weight loss.
 These people said that knowing that they would weigh themselves the next day helped them to keep their eating in check.

 Additionally, data from the National Weight Control Registry shows that people who decrease their weigh-in frequency tend to regain any weight they’ve lost.